 Today I would like to share with you a few tips on how to eat cheap food safely from street vendors.
 You can basically follow these simple steps anywhere around the world, not exclusively in Asia.

 #1 Don’t drink the water from unknown source.

 In some cheap places your food may be served with a glass of free water.
 However, in most cases, it’s a tap water.
 As we know, water may be contaminated by bacteria, parasites, and viruses that cause hepatitis, cholera, and typhoid fever in some countries.
-Even a small amount of contaminated water can make you ill so always buy bottled water when ordering your food and don’t ask for ice when ordering your drinks.
+Even a small amount of contaminated water can make you ill so buy bottled water, or even better – bring a bottle with a filter, when ordering your food and don’t ask for ice when ordering your drinks.